jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7d.md

 The Venetian fleets rarely sailed beyond the Mediterranean.

 The Spaniards claimed all America as their own, by virtue of the first discovery.
-- They could not hinder Portugal from settling in Brazil.
+- But they could not hinder Portugal from settling in Brazil.

-At that time, such was the terror of Spain, that most European nations were afraid to establish themselves in any other part of America.
+Back then, such was the terror of Spain, that most European nations were afraid to establish themselves in any other part of America.
 - The French who attempted to settle in Florida were all murdered by the Spaniards.

 The decline of Spanish naval power was caused by the defeat of their Invincible Armada in the 16th century.